yegor256/blog/_posts/2015/jan/2015-01-08-morning-standup-meetings.md

 It is in our nature to try to look similar to everybody else while being in a group.
-When everybody reports, "_I still have nothing to show_", it would be strange to expect a good programmer to say, "_I finished all my tasks and want to get more_".
+When everybody reports, "_I still have nothing to show_", it would be strange to expect a good programmer to say, "_I finished all my tasks and want to get more_."
 Well, this may happen once, but after a few times, this A player will either stop working hard or will change the team.
 He will see that his performance is standing out and that this can't be appreciated by the group, no matter what the manager says.